jakobkmar/KSpigot/readme.md

     it.player.kick("Do not move!")
 }
 ```
+NOTE:
-NOTE: This method automatically registers the listener.
+ - This method automatically registers the listener.

-The `listen<Event> { }` method returns the listener instance.
+ - The `listen<Event>` method returns the listener instance.

 The following extension methods can be used on any listener:
 ```kotlin